kernelci/lava-docker/README.md

 One master and slave on DC A, and one slave on DC B.
 Both slave need to have healthcheck_host to true and master will have healthcheck_url set to http://healthcheck:8080 You have to add a DNS server on both slave with an healthcheck entry.

+For mirroring the healthcheck repository and keeping it local

+- Mirror https://github.com/kernelci/lava-healthchecks-binary to your repository of choice
+- Add your local boards healthchecks binary
+- Set the repository to your new repository using healthcheck_repo on the master
+- Rebuild healthchecks docker container

 ## Bugs, Contact
 The prefered way to submit bugs are via the github issue tracker